 • Providing individual/small group work with an experienced teacher or specialist teaching assistant

-• Providing 1:1 tuition and small group tuition with an experienced teacher
+• Providing small group tuition with an experienced teacher

 • Providing training for additional adults in school to ensure effectively targeted support for underachieving pupils or to challenge the children further to reach their full potential.